MooersLab/writingLogTemplateInOrg/README.md

 - 20 considerations for planning a manuscript.
 - A table of contents that is automatically generated and hyperlinked.
 - An automatically generated index that is hyperlinked.
-- Support for generating a references cited section form a Bibtex library.
+- Support for generating a references cited section from a Bibtex library.
 - A writing log section for recording notes by each day's accomplishments.
 - Plot of wordcount by writing session to track your progress.
+- Use org-clock and clock tables to track and summarize your effort.

 ## Usage